 Opening Hours: 24/7

-This district in Kyoto is most popular for geisha (maiko/geiko) spotting.
+Want to know where can you spot geishas in Kyoto?
+Try your luck in the Gion district.
 Geishas are traditional Japanese artists trained in entertaining guests with dance and music performances.
 If you are a peasant like me and are not invited to one of the lavish private parties where maikos/geikos entertain, you can still get a taste of the culture at Gion Corner Theatre at Yasaka Hall.
 Here, geisha experiences are put on for tourists twice daily at 7 and 8 pm, March to November.
 Other than trying to stalk geishas, the Gion area itself is wonderful for strolling around.
 Pay attention to the wooden merchant shops, tea houses, and adorable looking eateries.
 Psst here’s your chance to find some matcha ice cream!
 For ladies and gents who are into beauty and skin care, visit the Yojija store.
 Yojiya is a famous cosmetic brand from Kyoto.
 Their facial oil blotting paper and make up setting powder are amazing!

 Opening Hours: 24/7